The-AI-Alliance/glossary/docs/glossary.markdown

 ### Specification-Driven Development

 Abbreviated _SDD_ and also known as _Spec-Driven Development_.
-In our context, this refers to [an idea introduced by GitHub and Microsoft]({{site.baseurl}}/references/#specification-driven-development), that we should structure code generation prompts in a more-precise format to ensure we get the code we need.
+In our context, this refers to [an idea introduced by GitHub and Microsoft](https://the-ai-alliance.github.io/ai-application-testing/references/#specification-driven-development){:target="sdd"}, that we should structure code generation [Prompts](#prompt) in a more-precise format to ensure we get the code [Responses](#response) we need.
 The argument is that many models are already perfectly capable of generating this code, but they are &ldquo;literal minded&rdquo; and need to be told precisely what is needed from them.

-We discuss SDD at length in the [Specification-Driven Development]({{site.baseurl}}/specification-driven-development) chapter.
+We discuss SDD at length in the [Specification-Driven Development](https://the-ai-alliance.github.io/ai-application-testing/references/#specification-driven-development){:target="sdd"} chapter of [Testing Generative AI Applications](https://the-ai-alliance.github.io/ai-application-testing/){:target="tgaa"}.
 SDD is similar in its goals to [Test-Driven Development](#test-driven-development), although arguably closer to the emphasis in [Behavior-Driven Development](#behavior-driven-development).

 ### State